 Because of its wide range of coverage, high limits, tailored business owner’s policy (BOP), and claims services, The Hartford is the best overall provider for HVAC technicians and contractors.
 It has an appetite for insuring HVAC businesses that run the gamut of size, from the ones just starting out to those with over $1 million in payroll.

 It provided two estimates: a BOP for $9,404 and a workers’ compensation insurance policy for $13,861 annually.
 This is a bit higher than the average HVAC business insurance cost.
-Its customers’ average premium is $1,019 annually for a BOP.
+According to its website, its customers’ average premium is $1,019 annually for a BOP.

 Our custom quote included $20,000 in property and equipment coverage, installation coverage (covers HVAC units during transit and until installed), and up to $500 for each tool, including rented ones.
 The general liability carried a limit of $1 million per occurrence with a $2 million aggregate.
 The liability policy included data breach and employment practices liability insurance (EPLI).